resourceguru/api-docs/endpoints/clients.md

 Key | Type | Description
 --- | --- | ---
-id | integer | Unique identifier for a Client. creator_id | Unique identifier of the User this client was created by. name | string | Name of a Client. updated_at | timestamp | Last updated date and time in ISO 8601. url | string | URL to view a Client.
+id | integer | Unique identifier for a Client. creator_id | integer | Unique identifier of the User this client was created by. name | string | Name of a Client. updated_at | timestamp | Last updated date and time in ISO 8601. url | string | URL to view a Client.